bbauska/UC-Davis-Inter-jQuery/readme.md

 going to just be a zero or one in or ternary operators are no longer going to work because those will only handle two values, either one or zero.
 But you can certainly do it.
 That wouldn&apos;t be that hard.
-That would be something more to do.
+That would be something more to do.</p>

-You could add more dice.
+<p>You could add more dice.
 What if you add more than two dice?
-What if you had three or four, you could add other conditions that affect the game score.
+What if you
+had three or four, you could add other conditions that affect the game score.
 What if somebody rolls two sixs&apos; is what happens then?
 Maybe their score doubles?
 I don&apos;t know.
 You could do all fun things with